 Arrive by plane, train, bus, or car

-Christchurch International Airport services the city and region.
-This makes plane travel from within New Zealand or abroad easy.
+Christchurch International Airport services the city and region, making plane travel easy from within New Zealand or abroad.

 Regional buses, like InterCity Bus, stop daily in Christchurch.
-These buses travel to and from locations like Queenstown, Greymouth, Picton, and Dunedin.
+These buses travel to and from Queenstown, Greymouth, Picton, and Dunedin.